-- Professor, School of Historical, Philosophical and Religious Studies, College of Liberal Arts and Sciences
+- Retired Professor, School of Historical, Philosophical and Religious Studies, College of Liberal Arts and Sciences

 Paul Hirt is a historian specializing in the American West, environmental history, environmental policy, and sustainability studies.
 Hirt's publications include a monograph on the history of electric power in the U.S. Northwest and British Columbia, titled The Wired Northwest (Univ Press of Kansas, 2012).
 He also published a history of national forest management since WWII (A Conspiracy of Optimism, 1994), and edited two collections of essays on Northwest history (Terra Pacifica, 1998 and Northwest Lands, Northwest Peoples, 1999).
 Professor Hirt has also authored more than two-dozen articles and book chapters on environmental and western history and policy.
 His current research projects include collaborative interdisciplinary research on energy transitions, water use and conservation, urban growth and sustainability in southern Arizona, and adaptive management in the Colorado River Basin.

 Professor Hirt is involved in many public engagement programs focused on the above topics, including the Smithsonian Museum on Main Street traveling exhibit Water/Ways, an administrative history of the Glen Canyon Dam Adaptive Management Program funded by the U.S. Bureau of Reclamation, renewable energy development for the Navajo Nation, and various water, energy, and sustainability initiatives of the Global Institute of Sustainability and ASU's Global Drylands Center.
 For an example of a completed public history project funded by the National Endowment for the Humanities, see http://grandcanyonhistory.clas.asu.edu/